HaskellEmbedded/HaskellEmbedded.github.io/drafts/2016-01-04-introducing-ion.md

 to another library, Ivory.

 For the most part, I liked the way that Atom worked, and I wanted Ion to behave very similarly.
-Particularly, I liked the Atom monad
+Particularly, I liked the way that I could modularize a specification with the Atom monad, the way that specs could 'inherit' schedule parameters, the single run-time report giving the entire schedule of the system, and the checks that Atom's compiler did to ensure that specifications were sensible.

+Ion started here, but diverged somewhat later on.
+I didn't manage to match all the features that are in Atom (and I note some of this in Ion's documentation), and I started down some other paths.

+Async & CPS
+====

 Appendix: Atom & Ivory hackery {#hackery}
 ====